 Through support in this posture, the lower back can fully release, relieving the central nervous system (CNS), kidneys, and adrenals from bearing the brunt of chronic stress and anxiety, and the psoas can soften, opening through the back of the pelvis.

-On each exhale, the body’s weight can release deeper into the support of props and gravity, handing stress and anxiety over to the earth, and through letting go of physical tension, the mind can can unwind as well, discovering more distance between the “Self” and thoughts, and between the thoughts themselves.
-This space and silence not only provide stress-relief in the moment, but can begin to alter and reduce the causes for physical, mental, emotional, and spiritual damage incurred from chronic stress.
+On each exhale, the body’s weight can release deeper into the support of props and gravity, handing stress and anxiety over to the earth.
+Through letting go of physical tension, the mind can can unwind as well, discovering more distance between the “Self” and thoughts, and between the thoughts themselves.
+This space and silence provides stress-relief in the moment and begins to alter and reduce the causes for physical, mental, emotional, and spiritual damage incurred from chronic stress.

 A classic Hatha yoga posture supported in a yin practice is very different!
 Engaging through the muscles to find a self-appropriate version of this forward bend may be helpful, but once support is in place, all effort is completely let go.

 As guided in the video, taking a bit of height under the sit bones allows a deeper and easier bend at the hips.
-Without this support, there’s a tendency to fold from the back rather than at the crease of the hips, rounding the spine.
-Bending from the spine rather than the hip crease also decreases the opening of the psoas and spine, minimizing the benefits through the nervous system and entire back line of fascia, including the hamstrings and calves.
+Without this support, there’s a tendency to fold from the back rather than at the crease of the hips.
+This rounds the spine as seen below.
+Bending from the spine rather than the hip crease also decreases the opening of the psoas and spine, minimizing the benefits through the nervous system and entire back line of fascia, including the hamstrings and calves. 👇🏾

-This exacerbates closing through the front of the shoulders and chest that creates a collapse through the front line, which are all-too-common postural misalignments from closing in toward phones and computers.
+👆🏾 This exacerbates closing through the front of the shoulders and chest that creates a collapse through the front line — an all-too-common postural misalignment from closing in toward phones and computers.
 This minimizes space for the lungs, decreasing lung capacity.
 It weakens the abdomen, structurally creating challenges for inner organs.
 Emotionally, it can close off confidence, openness to others and intimacy, and all of this can result from and/or contribute to prolonged grief.

-Thus supporting a bend from the hip crease by simply taking a blanket or towel under the sit bones (or utilizing a supported micro-bend of the knees) is a simple and effective way to ensure not only receiving the numerous advantages from this posture, but it keeps the majority of people, that sits in chairs and has shorter hamstrings, from making a power posture into one that is futile, if not harmful, when practiced regularly.
+👆🏾 Supporting a bend from the hip crease by simply taking a blanket or towel under the sit bones (or utilizing a supported micro-bend of the knees) is a simple and effective way to ensure that you receive the numerous advantages from this posture.
+It also keeps the majority of people — that sits in chairs and has shorter hamstrings — from making a power posture into one that is futile, if not harmful, when practiced regularly.